dhdannychoi/academic-kickstart/content/publication/feministbacklash/index.md

 publication_short = ""

 # Abstract and optional shortened version.
-abstract = "​We probe the extent which discrimination against Muslim immigrants in democratic societies is driven by perceptions of cultural threat posed by political Islam.
-We hypothesize that host population stereotypes regarding conservative attitudes held by Muslims towards women and their role in society is a key mechanism underpinning anti-immigrant discrimination.
-We test this “feminist opposition” hypothesis using a large-scale field intervention in 23 cities across three German states, during which 3,800 unknowing bystanders were exposed to a brief social encounter with a confederate.
-We vary the religion/religiosity of the confederate, her ethnic identity, and the nature of beliefs she espouses regarding the role of women in the household.
-Our analysis shows a significant reduction in the level of discrimination towards Muslim confederates when bystanders are exposed to information revealing that the confederate holds progressive attitudes towards women.
-This effect is primarily driven by female bystanders, who no longer seem to discriminate against Muslim confederates vis-à-vis native confederates when they receive this information.
-We do not observe similar reduction in discrimination among male bystanders.
-Our results highlight the centrality of ideational stereotypes in structuring opposition against immigration." abstract_short = ""
+abstract = "​Is opposition to Muslim immigration in Western societies driven by perceptions of a cultural threat?
+Can shared ideas between natives and immigrants mitigate discrimination against immigrants?
+We hypothesize that natives' behavior toward Muslim immigrants are shaped by the belief that Muslims hold conservative attitudes about women's rights.
+We test this hypothesis in a large-scale field experiment conducted in 25 cities across Germany, during which 3,797 unknowing bystanders were exposed to brief social encounters with confederates who revealed their ideas regarding gender roles.
+We find significant discrimination against Muslim women, but this discrimination is eliminated when these women signal that they share progressive gender attitudes held by natives.
+Through an implicit association test and a follow-up survey among German adults, we further confirm the centrality of ideational stereotypes in structuring opposition to immigration.
+Our findings have important implications for reducing conflict between native-immigrant communities in the era of increased cross-border migration." abstract_short = ""

 # Is this a selected publication? (true/false)